 During the long cooling season in the Montgomery County, MD area, we rely and depend on our air conditioning systems to provide us relief from the scorching outdoor temperatures.
 We love the sun—just as much as we enjoy coming home to a cool, comfortable house.
 When an AC system isn’t cooling like you expect it to, it can be incredibly frustrating.
 It may also mean that the unit has a refrigerant leak.

-To learn more about AC refrigerant leaks, call Michael Bonsby Heating & Air Conditioning today at 301-990-7970, or keep reading to learn more.
+To learn more about AC refrigerant leaks, call Michael Bonsby HVAC & Plumbing today at 301-990-7970, or keep reading to learn more.

 Refrigerant leaks are very common, and they can wreak havoc on your expensive AC system if they go undetected.
 It’s likely that the refrigerant in you system is R-22, although it is now being phased out of production for the non-ozone depleting chemical known as R-410A, or Puron.
 All air conditioning systems, from ductless mini split systems to heat pumps, rely on refrigerant to transfer heat.